hun-a/patterns-for-js/README.md

   - The `iterate()` function should have scalability using a callback function.

 - [Test scenario](./patterns/callback/index.spec.js#L16)
+  - Main purpose
+    - The count of calling callback should be correct.
+    - The correct argument should deliver to the callback when it called.
+  - Details
     - The callback should never call when the collection is empty
     - The callback should call just once when the collection has one element
     - The callback should call once for each element